Drew Waters Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The Twins pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.82 team ERA ranks fifth among all MLB pitching staffs.
+- The Twins have a 3.88 team ERA that ranks seventh across all MLB pitching staffs.

+- Twins pitchers combine to give up 120 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- The right-hander last appeared on Sunday against the Chicago White Sox, when he went six innings, allowing two earned runs while giving up five hits.
+- The righty last pitched on Monday against the Seattle Mariners, when he tossed 6 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.